daniel-langio/qrcode_tool/README.md

 # QRCODE GENERATOR

-A qrcode tool writen in python.
+A simple qrcode tool writen in python.